Veronica Bielik Leaves Little To The Imagination In Revealing Activewear

 On Monday, April 13, Polish model Veronica Bielik uploaded a series of sizzling snaps for her 2.8 million Instagram followers to enjoy.

 The photos show the 26-year-old posing in her living room.
-She flaunted her fantastic physique in a gray workout set, that consisted of a sheer long-sleeved crop top and a pair of matching leggings, from the clothing brand, Alo Yoga.
+She flaunted her fantastic physique in a gray workout set, which consisted of a sheer long-sleeved crop top and a pair of matching leggings from the clothing brand Alo Yoga.
 She opted to go braless in the see-through shirt, leaving little to the imagination.
 The revealing activewear also accentuated her toned midsection and curvaceous hips.
 Veronica kept the casual look simple and did not wear any accessories.

 The model styled her long locks in slightly tousled waves and opted to wear a full face of makeup.
 The application featured sculpted eyebrows, glowing highlighter, winged eyeliner, and a light coat of mascara.

-In the first image, the Instagram star kneeled on her gray sectional couch, while holding a mug with both hands.
+In the first image, the Instagram star kneeled on her gray sectional couch while holding a mug with both hands.
 Veronica cast her gaze downward and smiled brightly.
 She altered her position for the following photo by lifting up her head and dropping one of her arms to her side.
 A stuffed penguin can be seen to her left in both pictures.

 In the post’s caption, the social media sensation provided additional advertisement for Alo Yoga by tagging the company.